Unity in Diversity

 I wanted the feel of my experience to be an inviting and youthful one.
 Rounded typefaces and their softness tend to make them feel friendly and inviting.
 (They) are often found on food packaging and content aimed at children (typewolf.com).
 I experimented with different rounded typefaces and decided on Linotte, a typeface made by Joël Carrouché to be used in children related products, and anything that needs to convey a friendly feeling (befonts.com).

-Initially, I wanted to use red and white only to embody the Indonesian flag, but I decided to make the word ‘diversity’ colourful as children love colours and to show diversity as well.
+Initially, I wanted to use red and white only to embody the Indonesian flag, but I decided to

 Below is the final design system used throughout the user interface and experience.